gusthemole/WonderSuite/README.md

 The possibilities are vast.
 This system is designed to be as flexible and adaptable as your imagination.

 **Key Takeaway:** Don't feel constrained by a rigid linear process.
 Experiment with different flows to find what works best for your project.
 Let your creativity guide the process.

+Note: WonderSuite.txt is suitable as a system prompt for very large context models (200k+ tokens) such as Claude and most Google models.